jtp184/inkblot/README.md

 #### Templates

 A Template is an ERB file, like a rails view partial.
-The built-in components store their templates in a common directory within the gem's vendor directory.
+The built-in components store their templates in a common directory within the gem's vendor directory, and name them after the class.
 You can load custom templates a couple of different ways.

 ```ruby
 # Pass it as a class option to a generic component